 “It's about knowing what that individual wants and working with them to achieve their aims and objectives.
 It helps take their mind off events that are likely to put them in a stressful situation.”

-Although Ben left the Army in 2017, he still serves as a reservist, and feels his time in the Armed Forces gives him a unique perspective.
+Now serving as a nurse at Catterick Garrison, Ben feels his career in the Armed Forces gives him a unique perspective.